 I am but one American woman, scholar, former professor– compromised by mobility impairments and therefore who is housebound, often curtailed within by agoraphobia, a history of not feeling safe in the world even when it was safer.
 I am someone who across time has become a poet whose name and work are of minor importance in a small sector of cyber space, a few books to her credit, and in recent years, the good fortune to have had her latest collection a finalist in a major publication prize, but who recently pulled that same manuscript from a UK press because although other Americans are on the house list, it seemed that the publisher had no qualms about inciting an indiscriminate anti-American sentiment in a public environment.

-Thus the most immediate effect on me, on my psyche of the Trump regime, has been to have something like a wounded animal reaction to being lumped with anyone who supports the beast dumped into the American presidential election, whose philosophies are aligned with Putin’s and whose so-called “base” is so intellectually challenged it is blind to who and what he really is: a crass pig who has raped our country so that we are living in an era of shame at being American..
+Thus the most immediate effect on me, on my psyche of the Trump regime, has been to have something like a wounded animal reaction to being lumped with anyone who supports the beast dumped into the American presidential election, whose philosophies are aligned with Putin’s and whose so-called supporters are so intellectually challenged they are blind to who and what he really is: a crass pig who has raped our country so that we are living in an era of shame at being American..

 I and those who share my view of this man are termed “coastal liberal elites” (although I in fact live and write and dream and love in Colorado) by some of the quasi-articulate members of this base, the same people who have dreamed up the idea that there is such a thing as an American “Deep State,” something that must be combated with Trump as savior, all via sycophants and surrogates who justify supporting everything he says and does.